MicrosoftLearning/AZ-120-Planning-and-Administering-Microsoft-Azure-for-SAP-Workloads/Instructions/AZ-120_Lab03_Automate_deployment_by_using_ACSS.md

     Get-AzVMUsage -Location $Azure_region | Where-Object {$_.Name.Value -eq 'cores'}
     ```

 1. Review the output to identify the current vCPU usage and the vCPU limit.
-Ensure that the difference between them is sufficient to accommodate vCPUs of Azure virtual machines that you will be deployed in this lab.
+Ensure that the difference between them is sufficient to accommodate vCPUs of Azure Virtual Machines that you will be deployed in this lab.
 Take into account both virtual machine family-specific and total regional vCPU numbers.

 1. If the number of vCPUs is sufficient, skip the remaining steps in this task and continue to the next task.
 If the number of vCPUs is not sufficient, close the Cloud Shell pane and then, in the **Search** text box on the [Azure portal](https://portal.azure.com), search for and select **Quotas**.